 Rainey offers Living Presence Yoga & Somatic Awareness: an invitation to move with deep attention and curiosity, pausing often to listen to what is currently arising and orienting ourselves in the larger context nature.
 She is devoted to co-creating a space of wild inquiry with her students.
 She is deeply influenced by her on-going studies in Continuum, Meditation and Trauma Release.
 Her decade as a certified Anusara yoga Teacher lays the foundation for her teaching.
 Rainey is a C-IAYT and E-RYT 500 certified yoga teacher and offers private therapeutic yoga sessions.

-Elizabeth Rainey, Resilience, Seattle Yoga Arts, Trauma-Informed Yoga, Trauma-informed Yoga Teacher Training, Yoga Teacher Training, Yoga Therapy
+Elizabeth Rainey, Online Yoga, Resilience, Seattle Yoga Arts, Trauma-Informed Yoga, Trauma-informed Yoga Teacher Training, Virtual Yoga, Yoga Teacher Training, Yoga Therapy